-- Support new staff to maintain our high-quality teaching experiences for pupils and staff which include new ideas and practice. - Embed the clear curriculum intent and pedagogical approaches that are research-based and tailored to pupils' needs. - Continue to empower pupils through an oracy program that supports them to become effective and independent self-advocates. - Ensure staff's expertise in Autistic Spectrum Disorder, Social, Emotional and Mental Health, Specific Learning Difficulty (Dyslexia/Dyspraxia), and Attention Deficit Hyperactivity Disorder is evident in lessons and their approach to pupils' well-being by developing specialist teams.
+- Support new staff to maintain our high-quality teaching experiences for pupils and staff and reflect a robust knowledge and understanding of their individual needs and learning profiles. - Further develop our clear curriculum vision which is shared and communicated effectively by all staff. - Continue to empower pupils through an oracy program that supports them to become effective self-advocates. - Focus on the Protective Behaviours program so it is adopted and promoted by staff.

-Teaching and Learning: (continued)

-Focus on the Protective Behaviours program so that it is adopted and promoted by all staff.